 About

-• I’m the developer of Airtime, an open source Python-based project management tool that uses natural language processing to help foster more genuinely collaborative work environments.
+• I’m the developer of Airtime, an open source Python-based project management tool that uses natural language processing to foster more genuinely collaborative work environments.

 • I’m co-authoring a book with Miranda Dunham-Hickman that will be published by Routledge.